timvdc/poetry/README.md

 Pytorch is the most important one; all dependencies are stipulated in the file `environment.yml`, which can be used to create a suitable Anaconda environment.

+Note that the poetry generation system heavily relies on an adapted version of OpenNMT's PyTorch version (https://github.com/OpenNMT/OpenNMT-py; included as a module).